springfall2008/ge_cloud/README.md

 This integration connects the GivEnergy cloud service to Home Assistant

-* This alpha version only supports Inverter gen 1 registers and smart switches (just power data & local key)

 Enter the name of your account e.g. home (useful only if you have more than one) and the API key from the GE Cloud Accounts area.

-If all is working then the integration will create some sensors and update them once a minute
+If all is working then the integration will create some sensors and update them once every 5 minutes.

+So far this has been tested on GE Gen1 inverters and GE EMS systems, but other systems should work.

 For support please raise a Github ticket.